-Slimline doors and windows, also known as ultra-slim or minimalist, comprise those products where the sightlines are smaller and less visible than regular windows and doors.
-Then there are slimline products where it’s the installation or hidden frames also resulting in minimal looks or appearance of frameless doors and windows.
+Slimline doors and windows, also known as minimalist, or ultra-slim doors and windows, comprise those products where the sightlines are smaller and less visible than regular windows and doors.
+With many of these slimline products, it’s the installation itself, with hidden frames resulting in minimal looks or appearance of frameless doors and windows.

 The range of windows and doors marketed as slimline is frequently confusing.
-Consequently, it’s important to understand the difference between these many marketing messages and the genuine slimline and ultra-slim product.
+Consequently, it’s important to understand the difference between these many marketing messages and the genuine slimline and minimal or near-frameless product.

 Information about slimline or ultra-slim doors and windows

-First of all, most of the doors and windows intended as slimline tend to be upper-tier systems and therefore cost more than regular windows and doors.
+First of all, most of the ultra-slim doors and windows tend to be upper-tier systems and therefore cost more than regular windows and doors.
 Often these systems come with engineering and design intended for large sizes and contemporary architectural glazing.
 As a result, they come in more expensive systems.

 Furthermore, doors and windows of this type frequently rely on the glazing for structural stability.
 In other words, the slimline aluminium may not provide the strength required owning to its smaller proportion.
 Alternatively, while slimline and ultra-slim glazing appears thin face on, at the same time it comes deeper than regular windows and doors.
 Again this is for retention of the performance, strength and stability of the product.